kaltura/server/generator/sources/cli/README.md

 ==========================
 Linux
 ------
+The CLI libs require PHP CLI from version 5.3.3 and above, with the CURL PHP extension.

 Extract the package contents and run the setup.sh script with:
 ```
 $ ./setup.sh $BASEDIR $SERVICE_URL $PARTNER_ID $ADMIN_SECRET